Skip to main content

 Configuration

 The learning loop runs every 120 seconds.
-To change:
+Registered in main.py:

 scheduler.register("behavioral_learner", 120, BehavioralLearnerJob(...))